vrize-poc-demo/call-center-radar/README.md

 - A laptop or desktop running macOS, Windows, or Linux.
 - Docker Desktop on macOS or Windows, or Docker Engine with Docker Compose on Linux.
-- At least 8 GB free disk space.
-- At least 8 GB system RAM.
-More RAM is better because the local LLM runs on your machine.
-- Internet access for the first run only, so Docker can download images and the local AI model.
 - This repository downloaded to your machine.

 You do not need to install Python, Node.js, FFmpeg, Ollama, or Whisper separately